What is the average size of a hybrid pathway cohort of a DPT class?

 No. Our faculty highly discourage students from working during the program, as the time commitment for a full-time DPT program is approximately 40 to 60 hours per week.

-Are hybrid DPT students able to utilize on-campus resources?
+Are students in the hybrid pathway able to utilize on-campus resources?

 Yes.
-Students in the hybrid DPT program have access to the same facilities and campus amenities as our residential DPT students.
-However, students in the hybrid program are encouraged to reside in the community they hope to practice in upon graduation.
+Students in the hybrid pathway have access to the same facilities and campus amenities as students in the residential pathway.
+However, students in the hybrid pathway are encouraged to reside in the community they hope to practice in upon graduation.
 All academic coursework can be completed at a distance with the exception of immersions.

-Do students in the hybrid DPT program have the opportunity to participate in research?
+Do students in the hybrid pathway have the opportunity to participate in research?

 Yes.
 Students are able to participate in research.
 Interested students are encouraged to reach out to faculty to explore potential opportunities.